amoerie/jstreams/README.md

 [![Build Status](https://travis-ci.org/amoerie/jstreams.svg)](https://travis-ci.org/amoerie/jstreams)

 Contains Java 6 compatible streams that are immutable, lazy and chainable.
+Create a Stream from any sequence and transform it any way you like.

 - For the C# developers: This library looks A LOT like Linq To Objects, the only difference being that the method names are more conventional ('filter' instead of 'Where', etc.).